kithule/coliving/README.md

+This GitHub serves as a beginner-friendly app idea for me to learn Django.

 # 🏡 Coliving – A web app built for harmonious shared living (hopefully)

 🚀 **Live Demo**: [View the app on Render](https://ihatemyflatmates.onrender.com)